hhariri/hhariri.github.io/_posts/2013-12-29-jvm-minimal-survival-guide-for-the-dotnet-developer.md

 * **Java SE (JDK) - Java Standard Edition**.
 Also known as the JDK.
 This is the minimum you need to develop applications on the JVM.
 * **Java EE - Java Enterprise Edition**.
 Well, name says it all.
 It's where you get all the Enterprisey stuff like distributed, large-scale applications.
 Yes, couldn't be more ambiguous.
 It includes Java SE.
 * **Java ME - Java Micro Edition**.
 This is a smaller subset focused for mobile phones and smaller devices.
 It's like the .NET Micro Framework.
-* **JavaFX** - A newer platform for creating RIA's (as if HTML/JS/CSS isn't good enough?).
-It's also meant as a replacement for Swing, which was/is the main GUI toolkit in Java.
+* **JavaFX** - Replacement for Swing, which was/is the main GUI toolkit in Java.
+Also (albeit somewhat controversial topic) is also targeted at RIA's.
+As if HTML/JS/CSS isn't good enough?).

 As you can deduce, all Java XY's are also JDK's.